Is cold email dead? Far from it.

 After you nail the intro, you enter what’s called the “what’s in it for them” stage.
 This should be about three things:

 What’s currently wrong.

 Let’s start with what’s going wrong.
 You might reflexively shy away from this because it seems like a negative thing to say so soon.

 Don’t.
 If things are going right, there’s almost no incentive to change.
-Change takes time and effort, so why would someone change if things are working?

 You have to bring up where someone is falling behind in order to get their attention.